History of the Association

 In 2006 the Group produced a commemorative booklet to celebrate what was at the time felt to be the 60th Anniversary of the formation of the Group.
-As there are very few copies of this booklet available it has been decided to publish it on the website and it can be accessed from here.
+As the booklet is no longer available it can be accessed from here.

-The following paragraphs were extracted from the booklet to give a flavour of the background to the Group plus some snippets of information once it was realised that the Group was formed in 1926 and only went into abeyance over the second World War.
-Watch this space for further amendments.
+The following paragraphs have been extracted from the booklet to give a flavour of the background to the Association plus some snippets of information once it was realised that the Association was formed in 1926 and only went into abeyance over the second World War.

 What else was happening in Ross-shire in the beekeeping world in January/February 1946? (extracts from the Ross-Shire Journal)